TIU Statement

 As an institution entrusted with the gospel...

-This policy, drawn from Scripture as our ultimate authority, sets forth a Christian vision of human sexuality as a good gift of God.
+• This policy, drawn from Scripture as our ultimate authority, sets forth a Christian vision of human sexuality as a good gift of God.
 The divine design for sexual expression within the commitment of marriage between a man and a woman is fundamental to the well-ordering of human society and is integral to human flourishing.
-The divine design is fidelity within marriage and chastity for all outside of that bond.
+The divine design is fidelity within marriage and celibacy for all outside of that bond.
 We desire to articulate this ethic as moral truth binding on us all while recognizing our need of God’s grace and forgiveness in the ways that we all fall short of this divine ideal.
-Cohabitation and same sex marriage fall short of the divine design.
+Co-habitation, polygamy, and same -sex marriage all fall short of the divine design.

-We in the Trinity community regard marriage as a good creation of God, and marriage within the church as a rite and institution tied directly to our foundational belief of God as creator who made us male and female.
-We also regard marriage as a sacred institution which images the mysterious and wonderful bond between Christ and His Church.
+• We in the Trinity Community regard marriage as a good creation of God, and marriage within the Church as a rite and institution tied directly to our foundational belief of God as Creator who made us male and female.
+We also regard marriage as a sacred institution which images the mysterious and wonderful bond between Christ and his Church.
 To us, then, marriage is much more than merely a contract between two persons (a secular notion).
-It is a covenant grounded in promises between a man and a woman, which finds its divinely intended expression in the “one flesh” union of husband and wife, and between the “one flesh” union of husband and wife and God (the divine design).
+It is a covenant grounded in promises between a man and a woman that finds its divinely intended expression in the “one flesh” union of husband and wife, and between the “one flesh” union of husband and wife and God (the divine design).
 We therefore will only authorize and recognize heterosexual marriages.

-Recognizing the Trinity community as a family, we will seek ways to encourage deep spiritual friendships, with a special effort to include those who are single.
-We in the Trinity community will model the counter-cultural reality that intimate, loving relationships need not be erotic.
+• Recognizing the Trinity Community as a family, we will seek ways to encourage deep spiritual relationships as brothers and sisters in Christ, with a special effort to include those who are single.
+We in the Trinity Community will model the counter-cultural reality that intimate, loving relationships need not be erotic.